HaotianXu/changepoints/cran-comments.md

-* This is a new release.
+* This is the first submission of version 1.1.0

-* Remove "inst/examples/..." which is unnecessary and may use user's home filespace.